 Civic Spirit Schools

-If you or your school is interested in becoming a member of the Civic Spirit community, please contact: email@example.com
+If you or your school is interested in becoming a member of the Civic Spirit community, please contact our executive director, Rabbi Charlie Savenor, at: email@example.com

 Below is a list of schools and non-profit organizations that have participated in Civic Spirit educator and student programming.